wanhsiu/portfolio/src/pages/projects/discourse-magazine.md

 title: Discourse Magazine
 date: 2021-06-19T13:16:20.101Z
 projectDate: 2021-06-19T13:16:20.115Z
+description: >-
-description: Designed a bi annual magazine from the tone of the brand to laying out the spreads.
-It's a magazine that focuses on water with a design sensibility by bringing a diverse community together to discuss sustainable and human —centric solutions to solve the future of water.
-Covering topics from sustainable objects, innovations, to infrastructures.
+  Discourse is a bi — annual magazine that focuses on water with a design sensibility by bringing a diverse community together to discuss sustainable and human — centric solutions to solve the future of water.
+Covering topics from sustainable objects, innovations, to infrastructures.\

+  \

+  I designed the entire magazine from the tone of the brand to laying out the spreads.
 details: |-
   Crown Quarto ( 246 x 189mm)